tldr-pages/tldr/pages/linux/blkid.md

 # blkid

-> Lists all recognized partitions and their Universally Unique Identifier (UUID)
+> Lists all recognized partitions and their Universally Unique Identifier (UUID).

 - List all partitions: